jappeace/cut-the-crap/Readme.md

 ```

 ## Nix/Nixos

 + Run `nix-env -iA nixos.haskellPackages.cut-the-crap` or add to systemPackages.
 + simply run `cut-the-crap` to display usage instructions.

+This only works for nixpkgs that have cut-the-crap >= 1.4.2 or =< 1.3
+There were some build issues with 1.4.0 and 1.4.1 (now fixed)

 ## Ubuntu
 Download the .deb file from the [release page](https://github.com/jappeace/cut-the-crap/releases).